radj307/volume-control/README.md

 * The language version used to build the project is C# 7
 * The solution requires Visual Studio 2017 (or Visual Studio Code, alternatively)
 * Dependencies are not included.
 Use of NuGet is highly recommended.
+* The repository has a git submodule; use `git submodule update --init --recursive` to initialize it.

 ## Donations
 I dedicate most of my free time to improving and keeping Toastify alive.
 Although absolutely not necessary, if you'd like to support me and the project, you can buy me a coffee **[here](https://aleab.github.io/toastify/#donations)**! :coffee: